 We had people come and go over the years in the group.
 In the 2008-10 period participation dwindled down to 3 or 4 of us.
 We kept hiking in some really neat places.
 But it started being a drag just keeping it going for the sake of keeping it going.
 And we had all grown in different directions over the 15 years that we had been doing this.
 And we didn't get along as well as we used to.
 So in 2010, it was over.
 I didn't want to lead it anymore and no one else wanted to.
 So the Rag Tag Rangers then ceased to exist.
 I plan to re-post the majority of our trips on this site at some point.
 We had fantastic memories of good times in the past.
 But it was time to move on.

-You may see some images with the URL ragtag.org on them.
+You may see some images on this site with the URL ragtag.org on them.
 This was the domain of the Rag Tag Rangers Outdoor Group.
 If you try to navigate to that domain now it will take you to a site that appears to be an association of progressive developers.
 I'm glad that they got this domain.

 The patch at the top of this screen was the official patch of the Rag Tag Rangers.
 It was also the logo on our web site.